nrd10/ProgramofStudyWebApp/README.md

 10. `RUN mkdir /var/run/celery`: Creates a new directory
 11. `RUN chown -R posuser:posgroup /var/run/celery/`: Makes the newly created directory owned by the newly created Group Account.
+12. `RUN chown -R posuser:posgroup /code/`: Makes the new Group own the /code directory and all of its subfiles.
-12. `USER posuser`: Sets the current user running this container as "posuser".
+13. `USER posuser`: Sets the current user running this container as "posuser".
 This makes sure that the container is not running with root privileges.
 We gave permissions to the Group this User is a part of to the folder "/var/run/celery" as the user running the container based off this image needs access to this directory to correctly run Celery tasks.
 The containers used for Celery are explained in greater detail later in this section.